 The concept of bodhisattva is not clearly defined in Buddhism.
 Actually, the Bodhisattvas are symbolic figures or Yidams of a specific Sadhana.

-In original Buddhism there were only a few Bodhisattvas.
-In the later model of the Paccekabuddhas and Savakabuddhas these are under the Bodhisattvas and are not yet a real Buddhas with Nirvana.
+In original Buddhism there were no Bodhisattvas except Maitreya.
+In the later Mahayana model of the Paccekabuddhas and Savakabuddhas these are under the Bodhisattvas and are not yet real Buddhas with Nirvana.

 They saw Arhats as still in danger to fall off and as still partly ignorant.